Halifax Community College: History

 In 1971, a general education program was added, by contract with East Carolina University.
 After several years of study, and following legislative approval in 1975, Halifax County Technical Institute added two-year transfer programs to become a comprehensive community college.

-On July 1, 1976, the Institute's name officially changed to Halifax Community College.
+On July 1, 1976, the institute's name officially changed to Halifax Community College.

-Growth in enrollment has been accompanied by growth in facilities, including centers for continuing education, wellness, child care, allied health, literacy/science education, nursing, and student services, as well as The Centre at Halifax Community College, a 1500-seat multipurpose theater and conference facility that opened in November 2003.

-The fourth and current president, Ervin V. Griffin, Sr., took office December 1, 2006.
+The sixth and current president, Patrena B. Elliott, took office January 1, 2023.

 Accreditation

-Halifax Community College is accredited by the Southern Association of Colleges and Schools.
-The college and its programs are also accredited or approved by the following agencies:
+The college is accredited by the Southern Association of Colleges and Schools.

 Academics

-Harriet Morrison is Dean of Curriculum Programs and academic programs are grouped into six schools:
+Academic programs are grouped into 4 schools: